Answers To Common Motor Vehicle Accident Questions

 No one can answer that question without knowing the facts of your case which include: how the accident happened, who was at fault and the extent of all of your damages.
 Each case must be decided on an individual basis.
 This is not a question that can be answered with a generic “yes” or “no.”

 How long does a personal injury claim take to resolve?

 Personal injury claims may take several years to resolve, based on the complexity of the case.
 Patience is necessary in order to obtain the best results.

 What should I do if I did not feel hurt at the scene but experienced pain afterward?

 The sooner you receive medical attention for any injury, the better.
 It is not an unusual phenomenon for pain to develop sometime after you leave the scene of an accident; however, long delays in seeking proper medical attention are inadvisable.

 Do You Still Have Questions?
-Get A Free Consultation.
+Call Now For A Free Consultation.

 These are only a few questions that our car accident attorneys hear on a frequent basis.
 To schedule a free consultation with a lawyer at O’Malley Tunstall PLLC, call our Raleigh or Tarboro offices at 252-618-0078, 919-748-5440 or toll-free at 855-975-2625.
 You may also contact us online.